 - How to apply

-- Explore philosophical and political arguments, and their economic context - analysing and evaluating sources to form rigorous arguments.
+- Explore philosophical and political arguments and their economic context through analysing and evaluating sources.

-- Gain insights from different fields, applying them to pressing policy concerns.
+- Gain insights from different disciplines and apply them to pressing policy problems.

 Policy on additional costs